 The Tennis Plus Modern Tennis Academy adopt the Modern Tennis International (MTI) method of coaching, a successful and easy way to learn tennis.
-Students are rewarded with certificates and awards as they progress through the grades.
-Our coaching team are all LTA (Lawn Tennis Association, National Governing Body) and MTI qualified in addition to having adequate public liability insurance and up to date DBS checks, so you can be assured your children are in safe hands.
+Our coaching team are all LTA (Lawn Tennis Association, National Governing Body) and MTI qualified and accredited in addition to having adequate public liability insurance and up to date DBS checks, so you can be assured your children are in safe hands.

 Junior Squad Structure- Tennis Plus Squads & MTI Grading System

 Tots Tennis (2yrs-4yrs parent and child class)

 Mini Red Squad ( typically those in school years ' Reception - Year 3)

 Bronze Squad (typically those in school years 'Year 4 - Years 5')

 Silver Squad ( typically those in school years 'Year 6 & 7)

 Gold Squad (typically advanced players in 'Years 8+)

 -Age guide above is used as a rough guide, children move between classes as and when they are ready to progress.